 However, it is also notable for being a crapshoot and up-and-down draft.
-Liberally interspersed between players who developed into NHL stars are many highly-drafted players who didn’t turn out.
+Liberally interspersed between players who developed into NHL stars were many highly-drafted players who didn’t turn out.

 Nikita Filatov: Columbus Blue Jackets, 6th Overall

 The name Nikita Filatov might not garner a visceral reaction from most, but the mere mention of the Russian’s name around a Blue Jackets fan will undoubtedly garner a face palm, sigh, groan, or tirade.

 Filatov, drafted sixth overall after dominating on U18 and 820 teams in Russia and winning two IIHF U18 Medals, had a number of weapons in his arsenal and was touted by Hockey’s Future as a “talented scoring forward” and an “above average puck handler” with “excellent skating ability,” “a very dangerous wrist shot,” and “very soft hands.”

 While Filatov brought all those skills to North America, he also brought a pile of problems that ultimately led to him being considered one of the biggest draft busts in recent memory.

 He possessed all the skill but none of the work ethic or drive to become a well-rounded two-way player.
 While he had enough raw talent to float by at the AHL level, his poor attitude and refusal to refine his play in the defensive zone caused him to clash with head coach Ken Hitchcock.
 This animosity led the Blue Jackets to deal Filatov back to the KHL’s CKSA Moscow to begin the 2009-10 season.
 However, the left winger did return for the 2010-11 season after Hitchcock was fired and Scott Arniel took the helm behind the bench.